radiantlogic-devops/helm/README.md

 # helm
-Helm charts for FID deployment
+Helm charts for FID and Zookeeper deployment

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.